ozone-his/ozone-docs/docs/devs/e2e-tests.md

 });
 ```

-**Simplified Explanation**
+## Simplified Explanation

-**Test Setup**: Before each test, login to O3, create a new patient, and start a visit.
+**Test Setup**: Before the test, login to O3, create a new patient, and start a visit.

 **Test Case**:

 - **Setup**: Navigate to the lab order form, add a new lab order, and save it.
 - **Replay**: Go to the SENAITE application and search for the client.
 - **Verification**: Verify that the client's name is visible in the clients list.

-**Cleanup**: After each test, delete the patient created during the test run and close the browser page.
+**Cleanup**: After the test, delete the patient created during the test run and close the browser page.

 ## Best Practices
 - Write clear and descriptive test cases.
 - Utilize page objects to encapsulate page-specific logic and interactions for better maintainability.

-## References and Resources
+## Resource
 - [Playwright Testing Framework](https://playwright.dev)